Grabow: Cuisine

-The town museum is located at Marktstraße 19, in the same building that served as the Grabower Süsswaren factory from foundation until as late as GDR-times.
-Both a community center "Generationenhaus" and youth center "Blue Sun" are located in the Fritz-Reuter-Haus at Kießerdamm 19a.
-A city library, which was located in the same building, closed in 2023.
+Festivals

 Since 30 March 2007, Grabow held an annual light festival where some of the town's buildings are lit up with colorful lights and music is played.
 It has been described as a mix of a Volksfest and light show.
 Other regular festivals include the Stadtfest (city festival) and the Martinimarkt, the latter of which taking place annually on the second weekend (Friday and Saturday) of November since 1577.

-The motto of Grabow is "Colorful city on the Elde" (Bunte Stadt an der Elde) due to its colorful timber-framed architecture.
+Media and art

 A pro-AfD online newspaper, run by AfD city councilor Thomas Binder, named Stadtkieker Grabow is located in the town.

 The German punk-rock band Debil partially originates from Grabow.